mwzkhalil/transcribe_or_translate/README.md

-**Simple GUI for Speech2Text using Faster-Whisper and optionally translation using CTranslate2 / NLLB**
+**Simple API for Speech2Text using Faster-Whisper and optionally translation using CTranslate2 / NLLB**
 ![](/Demo.png?raw=true)

 ## Setup